 While working in industry under pressure, who remembers all the complex mathematical derivations?
 Most of the time, you don’t need them, except perhaps to develop a new product or design tool - and such activities should not be based on extrapolation of an existing idea but on confident extensions of engineering fundamentals.
 Therefore, you should know the basic physical laws and how to apply them.
 We want to teach you to make best use of existing software.
 We want to prevent you from doing too much trial and error.
 We want you to avoid some of the errors we made!
 Having said that, errors cannot be avoided sometimes, but their effects can be minimized, and much can be learned by always checking results for plausibility.

-Edition 2 is expected to be published later this year.
+Edition 2 is expected to be published in 2025.

 In Edition 2, we have used the same conversational approach to our dissertation on gas turbine performance as in Edition 1.
 Numerous changes have been made to clarify and enrich our message, now enhanced by the broad engine performance experience of Bob Hill in his role as third author.
 Once again, extensive use of Skype enabled innumerable comprehensive discussions to be held – often quite animated - through which we combined our individual views on a great many topics to produce what we believe is an improved mutual understanding of the overall subject along with appropriate ways of communicating the details to a wide audience.
 The restructuring of Chapter B1 on engine preliminary design is an example.
 Section 5.4 on equivalent single stage turbine addressing modeling of a cooled 2-stage turbine has been modified.